elastic/apm-pipeline-library/vars/README.md

   * file_path: The location on local disk where the artifact to be uploaded can be found.

 ## nodeOS
- Return the name of the Operating system based on the labels of the Node.
+ Return the name of the Operating system based on the labels of the Node [linux, windows, darwin].

 ```
  def os = nodeOS()